 We will also develop a framework to improve the characterization of extreme events (flood hazards) associated with multiple drivers, such as a combination of storm tides, streamflow, and precipitation.
 This important modeling challenge facing coastal areas has yet to be systematically addressed, and is a fundamental issue for analyzing and comparing alternative strategies to avoid the inundation of coastal lowlands.

 A management advisory team will codevelop models with the lead scientists to ensure that the resultant tools and information have the greatest potential to explain tradeoffs in sediment management approaches in ways that can guide management and policy decisions for coastal lowlands in Southern California.
 The outcomes of this project will be to improve knowledge and tools for the innovative management of sediment.
 Our recommendations for sediment management will support regional policy and practice to ensure coastal lowlands can adapt to rising sea levels.

-The project is led by the University of California, Irvine and is funded through the Ecological Effects of Sea Level Rise program.
+The project is led by the University of California, Irvine and is funded through the Effects of Sea Level Rise Program.
 Project partners include the University of California, Irvine; and the Southern California Coastal Water Research Project.